vossisboss/tutorial-series/set-up-site-menu.md

 register = template.Library()

-# ...keep the definition of the get_footer_text inlusion tag
+# ... keep the definition of the get_footer_text inclusion tag

 @register.simple_tag(takes_context=True)
 def get_site_root(context):
     return Site.find_for_request(context["request"]).root_page
 ```

-In the preceding code, you used the `Site` model to retrieve the root page of your site, which is your HomePage.
+In the preceding code, you used the `get_site_root` template tag to retrieve the root page of your site, which is your HomePage.

 Now, modify your `portfoliosite/templates/includes/header.html` file: